 - Call: toll-free ADA Information Line at 1.800.514.0301 (voice), 1.800.514.0383 (TTY) or

 Feedback / Report Concerns

-In our continuous effort to provide Medical excellence every day™, we need to hear from patients and families about how we are doing.
+In our continuous effort to fulfill our mission: Compassionate care for every life we touch, we need to hear from patients and families about how we are doing.
 We want you to tell us what we are doing well and your areas of concern.

 If you or your family has feedback for us, please tell your nurse.
 If you are uncomfortable telling your nurse, or you feel that your issue has not been resolved, ask to speak to the Charge Nurse or Manager or call the Patient Action line at any time at 425.688.5191 or via email.
 You may also reach out with compliments or complaints via our website's contact us form.